cocos/cocos-docs/en/getting-started/faq.md

 });
 ```

+### How to load Atlas remotely from a server?

+Please refer to this example: <https://github.com/cocos-creator/load-remote-plist>.

 ### How to customize or directly disable the uglify process that comes with the editor

 After the engine is customized, open the `engine/gulp/util/utils.js` script, at the bottom there is a `uglify` function.
 You can modify its parameters according to the requirements.
 If you want to completely skip the `uglify` operation, you can replace the contents of the `uglify` section directly with: